Vata-Balancing Energy Bars Recipe for Fall (and Beyond!)

 In a food processor grind the cashews to a coarse meal, and then add the dates and pulse until combined.
 Next, add the jaggery and coconut flour, and combine.

-In a separate bowl mix the almond butter, coconut oil, and vanilla and then add to the above mixture.
+In a separate bowl mix the almond butter, coconut oil, vanilla, shredded coconut, cardamom, cinnamon, and salt, and then add to the above mixture.

 Mix/pulse in food processor until combined, and then press the mixture into a lined 8 x 8 inch baking pan, and if sticky, wet the hands with water and smooth the top.